 Result: Combines first_name and last_name into a single full_name.

-TRIM() - Removes leading and trailing spaces from a string.
+TRIM() - Removes leading and trailing characters from a string, most often spaces.Syntax:

 TRIM(string)